seb-oss/green/README.md

 ### Yarn

-This mono repo is based on `lerna` and `yarn workspaces`.
+This mono repo is based on `nx` and uses `yarn` instead of `npm`.
 If you are unused to yarn, see the following instructions:

 #### Install yarn